Age Optimal Sampling Under Unknown Delay Statistics: Simulation Results

 \subsection{Updating under a Sampling Frequency Constraint}

 Next we study the performance of the proposed algorithm when the sampling constraint exists.
 Since the zero-wait sampling policy and the iterative threshold computing policy \cite{chichun} may not satisfy the sampling frequency constraint, we compare the proposed algorithm with (1) a constant wait policy $\pi_{\mathsf{const}}$ that specifies waiting time by $\pi_{\mathsf{const}}(d)=\frac{1}{f_{\mathsf{max}}}-\overline{D}, \forall d$; (2) the optimum policy $\pi^\star$ computed by \cite{sun_17_tit}.
 Simulations are carried out when the transmission delay follows the log-normal distribution with parameter $\mu=1$, $\sigma=1.5$, and the sampling frequency constraint is selected to be $f_{\mathsf{max}}=\frac{1}{10\overline{D}}$.
 We plot the average AoI performance of a single sample path in Fig.~\ref{fig:consAoI} and the corresponding average sampling interval $\overline{I}_{\pi, K}\triangleq\frac{S_{K+1}}{K}$ in Fig.~\ref{fig:consfreq}.
 From Fig.~\ref{fig:consAoI}, it can be observed that the constant wait policy incurs a larger AoI, which is harmful to the data freshness performance.
 As expected, the average AoI of the proposed online algorithm converges to the average AoI of the optimum policy $\pi^\star$ when time $t$ goes to infinity.
 Moreover, when time $t$ increases, the average sampling interval converges to $\frac{1}{f_{\mathsf{max}}}$, which means the sampling frequency is not violated.
-A smaller $V$ will guarantee a better performance in obeying the sampling constraint.
+Similar to the queueing length-utility trade-off in network utility maximization \cite{neelydpp}, we found that choosing a smaller $V$ (i.e., $V=1$ in Fig.~\ref{fig:consfreq}) guarantees that the sampling frequency constraint can be satisfied at a earlier stage, while choosing a larger $V$ (i.e., $V=100$ or $V=10$ in Fig.~\ref{fig:consAoI} shows that the average AoI converges to the minimum AoI faster.